Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

-### Current Progress on AI Emotional Intelligence Model Development and Next Steps
+### Next Steps for AI Emotional Intelligence Model Development

 1. **Research on Emotional Intelligence Theories:**
    - We have analyzed and summarized various established theories on emotional intelligence relevant to AI, including key frameworks such as Goleman's Emotional Intelligence Framework and the Mayer-Salovey Model.